Security

 Improvements to existing languages and styles:

-to Rust keywordsNew languages:
+move to Rust keywordsNew languages:

 New styles: